thanhnoiphan/thanhnoiphan.github.io/README.md

 My research interests lie at the intersection of remote sensing applications, land use/cover change, land system science, and climate change impacts and adaptation.
 Having worked across disciplines and regions for over a decade, I now aim to apply my technical background toward more impactful, application-oriented, and policy-relevant research that deepens our understanding of how land management and climate change interact to shape ecosystem responses across spatio-temporal scales.

 Over the past decade, my research has focused on the intersection of remote sensing applications, land use/cover change, land system science, and climate change impacts and adaptation.
 Over the last six years, I have worked across disciplines and regions—particularly through my involvement in the MORE STEP project—which has shaped my interest in applying my technical background toward impactful, application-oriented, and policy-relevant research.
 I aim to deepen our understanding of how land management and climate change interact to shape ecosystem responses across spatio-temporal scales.

+### Linked Summary
+Postdoctoral Researcher at LMU Munich, working on land system science, remote sensing, and climate change adaptation in the Mongolian steppe.
+My background combines over a decade of technical experience in satellite data with interdisciplinary collaboration across regions since 2019.
+I'm interested in translating Earth observation into actionable, policy-relevant insights on land-climate-ecosystem dynamics.

+### Short Bio for Conference, Website...
+I am a Postdoctoral Researcher at LMU Munich focusing on remote sensing, land use/cover change, and climate change adaptation.
+With over 10 years of experience in spatial data analysis and six years in interdisciplinary research, my work integrates satellite data, field surveys, and social-ecological approaches to understand land–climate–ecosystem interactions, especially in the context of the Mongolian steppe.

+### Once sentence verion:
+Dr. [Phan] is a Postdoctoral Researcher at LMU Munich whose work focuses on remote sensing and land–climate–ecosystem interactions through interdisciplinary and application-oriented approaches.